allenai/scifact/README.md

 ## Full example

 See [script/full-example.sh](script/full-example.sh) for a complete example showing how to download models, make predictions for all three stages of the modeling pipeline, and evaluate the full-pipeline results.

-The evaluation metrics are out-of-date; they will updated shortly to reflect the values in Table 1 of the paper.
+This example reports results on the dev set, since the test set labels are witheld.

+## Leaderboard

+In progress.
+For now, feel free to email test-set predictions to the contact below.

 ## Contact